devcarron/casino-muti-chain/README.md

 3 times withdraw and deposit checking process protect user's funds.

 # Real Time Tracking Dashboard
-For comfortable game management for the team, it has real-time tracking dashboard for every games.
+For comfortable game management for the team, it has real-time tracking dashboard for every games..

 <p>
      <a href="https://x.com/gamedevcarron" target="_blank"><img alt="Twitter"